 Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
 To prevent this from occurring, keep the drive chain slack within the specified limits.

-3. Tighten the locknuts, then the axle nut to their specified torques.
+3. Tighten the axle nut to the specified torque.